yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 - Restart the official main training from scratch after hyperparameter search
    - Hyperparameters are selected on a validation set, then the final model is trained from scratch using the selected hyperparameters
 - Random Seed = `52`
-- monitoring at https://wandb.ai/home, Tool in use - colab
+- monitoring at https://wandb.ai/home, Tool in use - colab, AMP FP16 + TF32
 - trainable params: 15,728,640, all params: 181,860,864, trainable%: 8.6487